Federal and state guidelines concerning prescriptions for “controlled substances”:

 * most ADD medications

 * many anti-anxiety medications

-First time prescriptions for these medications have always required a face-to-face visit.
-Starting October 1st, 2014 all refills will also require regularly scheduled appointments.
+First time prescriptions for these medications always required a face-to-face visit.
+Starting October 1st, 2014 all refills will also require regularly scheduled face-to-face visits.
 The frequency of refill/follow up appointments (generally every 4 to 12 weeks) will be determined by the patient and the provider.

 Refills and prescriptions for controlled substances cannot be mailed.

 This will require planning and effort on everyone’s part: patients, clinic staff and providers.
 It is consistent with standards of care throughout the state and country.
 It promotes accountability and accuracy.
 Most importantly, these changes will improve patient care.